gisaia/ARLAS-server/docs/arlas-api-exploration.md

 ## URL Schema

 The table below lists the URL endpoints and their optional "parts".
 A part is composed of optional parameters.
-The parameters are seperated with the character `&`.
+The parameters are separated with the character `&`.

 | PATH Template                            | Description                              |
 | ---------------------------------------- | ---------------------------------------- |